dariathompson/customer-preference-centre/README.md

 | :------------- | :----------- | :----------- | :----------- |
 | Attributes | customers, report | name, preferred_dates | customers |
 | Methods | add_customer, print_report | | print |

+* After covering basics started thinking of edge cases: what if users do not pass their names; what if they choose date out of range; what if user types anything but integer in the range; what if user types anything but day of the week
+* Made assumptions: users have to put their names so their choices are saved; user can pick more than one date

 ## User Stories
 ```